bbakersmith/organizing-sinatra/README.md

 ### Multiple Apps
-To manage complexity and maintain a separation of concerns, I create separate Sinatra apps for distinctly different processes or projects.
+To manage complexity and maintain a separation of concerns, I create separate Sinatra apps for distinctly different processes or components.
 I prefer to do this using a single barebones parent Rack app, with a structure like the following.

 - apps/
-    - first-app/
+    - basic-app/
       ...

     - second-app/